 In addition to the species identified in existing databases, on-site monitoring identified the presence of one other Priority Species.
-Black Ash is a common species in Ontario that has recently been assessed by COSSARO and recommended for listing as Threatened.
+Black Ash is a common species in Ontario that has recently been assessed by COSSARO and listed as Endangered, but subject to a 2-year postponement of the onset of regulatory prohibitions.
 A few young specimens of Black Ash were found in the wetland area that is located largely in the rear of proposed Lot 2.
 This is a hydrophilic tree species that is found in wetland or lowland areas.
 Suitable conditions for Black Ash are not found elsewhere within the proposed lots and specimens of this tree were not found during surveillance of the upland portions of the lots.